algorandfoundation/algokit-utils-ts/docs/capabilities/debugging.md

 1. Open your browser's `Console` tab
 2. Submit the transaction
-3. Look for the message: `(Optional) Save content to your local file system to use with AlgoKit AVM Debugger`
-4. Copy the simulation request `JSON` and save it to a file with the extension `.trace.avm.json`
+3. Copy the simulation request `JSON` and save it to a file with the extension `.trace.avm.json`
-5. Place the file in the `debug_traces` folder of your AlgoKit contract project
+4. Place the file in the `debug_traces` folder of your AlgoKit contract project
    - Note: If you're not using an AlgoKit project structure, the extension will present a file picker as long as the trace file is within your VSCode workspace